unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Boolean
 {: .label }

-Turn this off if you do not want to have a collapsible accordian for each facet block.
+"isCollapsible" is a flag which can make accordian in each facet block collapsible or non-collapsible.

 ### Default Value
 {: .no_toc }